C$ 314 Find Cheap Flights from Toronto to Sweden

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Sweden clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Sweden on a Friday and more expensive on a Saturday.
-On your return trip to Toronto, you should consider flying back on a Tuesday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Sweden on a Sunday and more expensive on a Monday.
+On your return trip to Toronto, you should consider flying back on a Thursday, and avoid Wednesdays for better deals.

 How far in advance should I book a flight from Toronto Pearson Intl Airport to Sweden?